 In each of these situations, Invisalign can help you reposition your teeth so that they meet in a healthy way, eliminating the ill effects of a misaligned bite.

 Invisalign is an amazing, convenient way to address your bite issues, but it may not be for everyone.
 If your bite alignment problem is severe enough, then traditional braces may be the best option for you.
 The only way to know whether you qualify for Invisalign or not is to schedule a consultation with us.
 We’ll evaluate your teeth and bite and review your treatment options for the best possible results.
-So get on the path toward a straighter, healthier smile by contacting our office today!
+So get on the path toward a straighter, healthier smile by contacting our dental office today!